ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-04-Switches.md

 ---

-A) They require more force to operate
+A) They have shorter lifespans

-B) They have a large difference between switching on and off positions
+B) They require more force to operate

-C) They are more expensive
+C) They have a large difference between switching on and off positions

-D) They have shorter lifespans
+D) They are more expensive

 ---

-B) They have a large difference between switching on and off positions
+C) They have a large difference between switching on and off positions

 ///